OutSystems/docs-support/src/error/mabs/intro.md

 # MABS errors

-Check the causes, impact, and how to fix MABS errors in these section's articles.
+Check the causes, impact, and how to fix Mobile Apps Build Service (MABS) errors in this section's articles.